JimMcL/mimicry-in-motion/data/README.txt

 -----
 *.jpg - files used as icons in plots. camera configs.csv - describes the different cameras used to record trajectories.
-TrajectoryData.rds - cached trajectory data.
+TrajectoryData.rds - cached trajectory data (see comment near the top of ../R/analyse.R).

 Directories
 -----------